Climate-based onion planting guide for Edmonton, Alberta

 Typical days to maturity 95–110

-Gardeners usually start indoors around March 11 and plant outdoors from about May 6.
+Onions are usually started indoors around March 11 and planted outdoors during the normal local window of May 6 to May 20.
 Most varieties need about 95–110 days to reach maturity once they are in the garden.

 Onions are generally practical in Edmonton, especially when gardeners plant on time and stay close to very early to late varieties.

-Within Alberta, Edmonton usually reaches onion planting time a little later than many comparable locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Within Alberta, Edmonton usually reaches planting time for onions a little later than many comparable locations.

 Best local strategy: Plant on time, use reliable varieties, and protect early growth so the crop keeps its margin.